bcorfman/ryestart/README.md

 # ultraviolet

-My opinionated [Cookiecutter] template for beginning a Python application with uv dependency management and other modern tooling.
+My opinionated [Cookiecutter] template for beginning a Python application (not a library!) with uv dependency management and other modern tooling.

 _____
 ## Features